mridubhatnagar/blogs-backup/ckyzyp3qa0fi88es17l162y8m.md

 15. Retirement.

 I was interested in DIY personal finance.
-This was the best recommendation on personal finance I received from Twitter.
+This is by far the best recommendation I ever received on personal finance.
 Also, a heartfelt thanks to Monika Halan for writing the book in a manner that anyone can understand.
 Whatever, I have picked up in personal finance.
 It is because of her book.

 **References:**